View Document Text

 Insurance Agency Affiliations

-Person has an incentive to recommend insurance products to Clients for the purpose of generating commissions
+Person who is also an insurance professional will have an incentive to recommend insurance products to the

-rather than solely based on the Client’s needs.
-Clients are under no obligation, contractually or otherwise, to
+Client for the purpose of generating commissions rather than solely based on the Client’s needs.
+Clients are under

-purchase insurance products through any Advisory Person affiliated with the Advisor.
-Please see item 10 below.
+with the Advisor.
+Please see Item 10 below.

 Item 6 – Performance-Based Fees and Side-By-Side Management